nxt-insurance/nxt_schema/README.md

     --> Probably should not be ok with nils by default --> Raise when options are impossible --> optional and present, required and optional, required and present --> Do not forget to collect Flat errors!
-- We do not need any of and all of since this is possible with optional and required keywords
+- We need any of and all!

 ## Installation